CheatSolutions/Important-Information/documentation/checks.md

       java: true # True if you want the check to be considered in the punishments algorithm
       bedrock: true # True if you want the check to be considered in the punishments algorithm
-    commands: # Commands execute all together and in order anytime a player is found to be cheating '1': vacan warn {player} You have been detected for using hack modules # First command executed '2': vacan kick {player} You were kicked for using: {detections} # Second command executed '3': '' # Third command not set
+    commands: # Commands execute all together and in order anytime a player is found to be cheating '1': spartan warn {player} You have been detected for using hack modules # First command executed '2': spartan kick {player} You were kicked for using: {detections} # Second command executed '3': '' # Third command not set
       '4': '' # Fourth command not set
       '5': '' # Fifth command not set